-ReadySpots is excited to offer this new series of television spots for the auto body repair industry.
-They're fresh, unique and will get your audience talking.
+ReadySpots is excited to offer this unique series of television spots for the auto body repair industry.
+They're fresh, extremely different and will get your audience talking.
 These commercials are designed to be customized with voice-over and graphics for your collision center.

-There are fifteen different spots in the series and sold as a package of 3, with a bonus holiday spot.
-Get an even better deal if you buy the entire series!
+There are 54 different spots in the series and sold as a minimum of 3, with a bonus holiday spot.
+Buy some or get an even better deal if you buy the entire series!
 Your business is guaranteed market exclusivity for the duration of your license.

 The deer on the wall concept centers on the fact that the deer cannot go anywhere.
 Just like if you wrecked your car or truck and had to wait to get it back because you did not take it to the right collision repair place.
 Utilizing a mounted deer head, the audience can instantly identify with it.
 By making the deer talk, it allows humor to grab the viewer's attention.
-The fact that the deer is virtually expressionless, adds to the visual humor.
+The fact that the deer is virtually expressionless (and the environment never changes) adds to the visual humor.
 Each spot has a distinct consistency - opening with the deer talking about random things.
 In most cases, what he says has nothing to do with collision repair.
-A graphic page that includes your company logo with a voice- over announcer concludes it each time.
+A graphic page that includes your company logo (with eye-catching motion graphics) and a voice- over announcer concludes it each time.

 For fast, reliable collision repair, trust the experts at [Name of collision center...]
 And get back out there!